shankfoo/validity-homework/README.md

 }
 ```

-0.4 - Edit the `./tf/backend_s3.tf` file to specify valid S3 bucket and key path for the S3 backend, OR
+0.4 - Edit the `./tf/backend_s3.tf` file to specify a valid S3 bucket and key path for the S3 backend, OR
-  Delete or replace the `./tf/backend_s3.tf` file to use the local backend or another desired backend.
+ leave the file commented out to use the local `/validity-homework/tf` directory as the backend.
 ```
 # terraform {
 #   backend "s3" {
-#     bucket      = "<some-valid-bucket-name>"
+#     bucket      = "<a-valid-bucket-name>"
-#     key         = "<some-valid>/<key-path>/terraform.tfstate"
+#     key         = "<a-valid-key-path>/terraform.tfstate"
-#     region      = "us-east-2"
+#     region      = "<aws-region-for-the-bucket>"
 #   }
 # }
 ```